The NHS website is committed to the highest editorial and ethical standards in the provision of all its content and related services.

 Serving the public

 The NHS website will put its users' interests first when sourcing and developing content.
-It will consult widely with relevant professional bodies, patient organisations, charities and other interest groups but serving the ordinary citizen will remain paramount.
+It will consult widely with relevant professional bodies, patient organisations, charities and other interest groups but meeting users' needs will remain paramount.

 Taste and decency